JunaidMB/intro_datacareers/index.md

   - Many more
 * Many start ups are also hiring for data related roles.
 I would recommend careful deliberation when considering taking a data focused role at a start up if you're inexperienced.
 I wrote a blog post about it!

+--- .class #id

+## Discussion Questions

+1. You work at a SAAS company and your product manager comes to you and says "Signups to the platform are down to the lowest point of the year - what's happening?".
+What steps do you take to look into this?

+2. Uses of your product have been declining recently - you suspect it is because customers are displeased with the customer experience, your CEO remarks "It makes no sense, our NPS scores are very high".
+What is the problem with this statement?
+How would you investigate what's happening?

+3. You work at a Newspaper and have built a new recommendation engine which suggests stories to users as they browse through your website.
+One of the journalists feels that the new algorithm does not promote their articles fairly with respect to others and has scheduled a meeting with you to speak about this - how do you prepare for this meeting?

+4. If you don't like the look of any of the above - solve this $$ f(x) = \int_{-\infty}^{\infty} e^{-\frac{1}{2}x^2} dx $$

 --- .segue bg:grey

 ## Thank you!